nickyiliwang0000/h/css/web-typography.md

 * fantasy (e.g. Western)
 * monospace (e.g. Courier)

 If you specify the name of the font (and the user's browser/computer has that font installed), your element will be rendered in the named font.
-If you specify a font family, the browser/computer will choose the best match from the installed fonts (e.g. `sans-serif` renders Arial on a Windows computer and Helvetica on a Mac).
+If you specify a `font-family`, the browser/computer will choose the best match from the installed fonts (e.g. `sans-serif` renders Arial on a Windows computer and Helvetica on a Mac).

 ### Font stacks